qatrackplus/qatrackplus/docs/admin/qa/tests.rst

    than a numerical value.
 Please see the :ref:`Composite Test section
    <composite_tests>` for more information on defining this type of test.

+#. **Date** Allows the user to use a date picker to select a calendar date.
+   Test values will be coerced to Python datetime.date objects in compsite calculations contexts.

+#. **Date & Time** Allow the user to use a date picker to select a calendar
+   date and time Test values will be coerced to Python datetime.datetime objects in compsite calculations contexts.

 #. **Upload** A test that allows you to upload an arbitrary file and process it
    with a Python snippet.
 Please see the :ref:`Composite Test section
    <composite_tests>` for more information on defining this type of test.